ippontech/blog-usa/posts/utilization-of-aws-dms-for-cdc-and-full-load.md

 # Utilization of AWS Data Migration Service (DMS) for CDC and Full load

+The AWS Database Migration Service (DMS) is a powerful tool for migrating relational databases, data warehouses, NoSQL databases, and other types of data stores.
+In this blog post, we will explore the use of DMS for both full load and continuous data replication (CDC) during a database migration.

-Recently we received the challenge of migrating a database while simultaneously improving the performance and architecture of the data.
-The ask was to split a microservice by isolating areas of business logic and developing a new automated process.
-In order to integrate the database, it was decided that we would create a new database with the necessary tables and synchronize them utilizing DMS.
+Recently, we received the challenge of migrating a database while simultaneously improving the performance and architecture of the data.
+After analyzing application performance and comparing with internal similar services, a Postgres Database was suggested as part of the improvements and a review on tables, relationships and indexes.
+The project also consisted on splitting a microservice by isolating areas of business logic and developing a new automated process, but keeping the services depending on the original database during the entire duration of the project.
+We ultimately decided that we would create a new database with the necessary tables and synchronize them utilizing DMS.

 During this process, we also needed to improve the performance of some queries and the relationship of the new tables, which consisted of various composite primary keys.
 These keys would become a column primary key in the new data structure, thereby also introducing the need to create new foreign key relationships.

-These requirements turned into research and development which we’ve decided to share in this post.
-Let's first start by taking an overview of what DMS is.
+These requirements turned into research and development, which we’ve decided to share in this post.
+Let's first start with an overview of what DMS is.

 ## What is a DMS?